Orbital entanglement in quantum chemistry: Entropy Measures from Density Matrices

 \subsection{Changes in the Wavefunction Character}

 Concepts from quantum information theory can also be used to detect points where electronic wavefunctions change drastically.
 Legeza and co-workers~\cite{Ors-LiF-TTNS} showed that the total quantum information ($I_{\rm tot}$) exhibits a discontinuity at the ionic-neutral curve-crossing point of the LiF molecule.
 A similar observation in the evolution of the total quantum information was made in the nickel-ethene complexation pathway where $I_{\rm tot}$ had a maximum in the transition state.
-In both cases, (avoided curve crossing and transition state) the electronic wavefunction changes considerably.
+Recently, Fertitta \textit{et al.}~\cite{Beate-Ors-Be-rings} used $I_{\rm tot}$ to successfully locate the position of the metal-insulator transition in Be rings.
+In all cases, (avoided curve crossing, transition state, and metal-insulator transition) the electronic wavefunction changes considerably.